-Holly Stone is a dancer, choreographer, engineer, film-maker, and educator currently living in Lawrence, MA.
+Holly Stone is a dancer, choreographer, engineer, film-maker, and educator currently living in the Greater Boston area.

 Holly is an educator across a wide variety of settings, bringing energy and skill to all levels from academia to community centers.
-She was the founding coach to the Syracuse University Ballroom Team from 2012-2017, and at FSU they developed her own Ballroom Dance course that prioritizes equitable partnering and cultural literacy to non-major dance students.
+They were the founding coach to the Syracuse University Ballroom Team from 2012-2017, and at FSU they developed their own Ballroom Dance course that prioritizes equitable partnering and cultural literacy to non-major dance students.
 They also teach ballet, and strives to synthesize performance quality with technical excellence across all ability levels.